Bench Press Technique

 - Bending the wrist.
 This will cause wrist pain and de-stabilise the press.
 Ensure strong, straight wrists at all times for proper bench press technique.

 - Arched back with glutes rising off the bench.
-This decreases stability and makes the bench press artificially easier as there is less of a distance for the bar to travel.
+This decreases stability and makes the bench press artificially easier as there is a shorter distance for the bar to travel.
 Keep feet flat on the floor to keep glutes pressed into the bench.

 - Bouncing the bar off the chest at the bottom of the descent.
 This could cause injury.
 Only lower the bar so your elbows are at about 90 degrees.
 Bouncing the bar might feel like it will give you more momentum for the upward push.
 However, to develop the chest (pectoralis major) well it is always best to do all the work with a slow and controlled motion.